ChristopherA/self/README.md

 >
 > With my long-time co-author Shannon Appelcline, I am also the creator & co-author of an upcoming graphic novel Touched, as well as producer of two previous comics associated with our online games: [Lovecraft Country: Return to Arkham](http://www.lovecraftcountry.com/comic/) & [Castle Marrach: Awakenings](http://www.skotos.net/games/marrach/comic/awakenings/awakenings.shtml).
 >
-> I have been writing about collaboration for several decades.
-My [Life with Alacrity](https://www.lifewithalacrity.com/) blog talks about the principles of cooperation, collaboration, and governance while my [Rebooting the Web of Trust](https://www.weboftrust.info/) workshops imagine the future of collaboration on the internet.
->
 > In the last few years I increasingly have been moving away from traditional forms of role-playing such as Call of Cthulhu or Runequest, to forms that are more story-centric and allow for more player control of the game.
 In these I attempt to share some of the lessons learned from my recent experiences in the intersection of role-playing, improv, and collaboration.
 >
-> I am an avid supporter of other games designers on [Kickstarter](https://www.kickstarter.com/profile/christophera/) and [Patreon](https://www.patreon.com/ChristopherA/).
+> I am an avid supporter of other games designers on [Kickstarter](https://www.kickstarter.com/profile/christophera/) and [Patreon](https://www.patreon.com/ChristopherA/), and have some of my own story games and other creative works that I have Kickstarted are are available through [Dyvers Hands Productions](https://www.DyversHands.com).

+> I have been writing about collaboration for several decades.
+My [Life with Alacrity](https://www.lifewithalacrity.com/) blog talks about the principles of cooperation, collaboration, and governance while my [Rebooting the Web of Trust](https://www.weboftrust.info/) workshops imagine the future of collaboration on the internet.

 ## Social Media

 I have been active on Twitter as [@ChristopherA](https://twitter.com/ChristopherA) since 2007, and my [Facebook](https://facebook.com/ChristopherRayAllen) profile is public and you don't need to be my friend to view it.

-I do accept direct messages from people I follow, but it email is better.
+I do accept direct messages on various social media and chat platforms from people I follow, but [email](mailto:ChristopherA@LifeWithAlacrity.com) is more reliable.

 ## Contacting Me